 Named for Aberdeen, Scotland, the hometown of Milwaukee Railroad President Alexander Mitchell, this new city incorporated in 1881 quickly became known as the Hub City of the Dakotas, and the Brown County seat.

 L. Frank Baum lived in Aberdeen from 1888 to 1891.
 Baum’s description of Kansas in The Wonderful Wizard of Oz is based on his experiences in drought-ridden South Dakota.
-While in Aberdeen he first owned Baum’s Bazaar, a variety store, and published the Saturday pioneer.
-Baum’s influence is visible today through Storybook Land and the Land of Oz, as well as our community slogan, “Write your story!”
+While in Aberdeen he first owned Baum’s Bazaar, a variety store, and then later published the Saturday Pioneer.
+Baum’s influence is visible today throughout Storybook Land and the Land of Oz, as well as our past community slogan, “Write your story!”

 More than 28,000 people proudly call Aberdeen home.
 Aberdeen is a hometown that hasn’t lost its warm and welcoming appeal.
 Families enjoy the wonderful schools, parks, and walking trails in this practically crime-free environment.
 Citizens appreciate their hometown for what it really is: a growing, progressive city offering Midwestern hospitality and opportunity!

 Aberdeen loves to tell its story.
 You can learn more by visiting the Dacotah Prairie Museum; browsing articles on Aberdeen Magazine; and using resources for Genealogy Research provided by K.O.
 Lee Aberdeen Public Library and South Dakota State Library.